cypherakshay/Rode_tailwind/README.md

 &nbsp;

-also this page is not mobile responsive cause I am learning the execution of code, I want to inculcate the basics first.
+also this page is mobile responsive so, I can learn the execution of code, I want to inculcate the basics first.
 &nbsp;